Gemini (2002 film): Cast and crew

 With Vikram cast in the title role, Saran was searching for a newcomer to play the female lead role of a Marwari woman.
 Kiran Rathod is a native of Rajasthan, the place where the Marwaris originate from.
 She is a relative of actress Raveena Tandon, whose manager brought Rathod the offer to act in Gemini.
 Saran was convinced after seeing a photograph of Rathod and cast her; Gemini thus became her debut Tamil film.
 Malayalam actors Kalabhavan Mani and Murali were approached to play significant roles.

 Gemini is widely believed to be Mani's first Tamil film, though he had already starred in Vaanchinathan (2001).
 There have been varying accounts on how he was cast: while Vikram claims to have suggested Mani for the role of Teja, Saran said in one interview that casting Mani was his idea, and contradicted this in another interview, saying that Mani was chosen on his wife's recommendation.
 While searching for an unfamiliar actor for the DGP's role, Saran saw Murali in Dumm Dumm Dumm (2001) and found him "very dignified".
 He chose Murali as he wanted that dignity for the role.
 Though he had planned to make Murali a villain at the end of the film, Saran decided against it because he was "amazed to see awe in everyone's eyes when Murali entered the sets and performed".
+When Saran felt that the audience would not be kind to him and that it would damage the film, he added another corrupt police officer to do the job while maintaining Singaperumal as a "very strong, good police officer".
+According to Saravanan, this idea was suggested by writer Peter Selvakumar.

 Thennavan, Vinu Chakravarthy, Ilavarasu, Charle, Dhamu, Ramesh Khanna, Vaiyapuri, Madhan Bob, Thyagu and Manorama form the supporting cast.
 Gemini Ganesan made a cameo appearance at the request of Saravanan.
 The technical departments were handled by Saran's regular crew, which consisted of cinematographer A. Venkatesh, editor Suresh Urs, production designer Thota Tharani and costume designers Sai and Nalini Sriram.
 The choreography was by Super Subbarayan (action) and Suchitra, Brinda and Ashok Raja (dance).
 The music was composed by Bharadwaj and the lyrics were written by Vairamuthu.
 Kanmani who went on to direct films like Aahaa Ethanai Azhagu (2003) and Chinnodu (2006) worked as an assistant director.